newwayland/baseline-economy/docs/issues.md

 - Unemployed Households look for jobs at no more than 5 firms per month
 - Employees of a failing firm will take an immediate pay cut to keep their jobs
 - Wages are raised pre-emptively for all workers if hiring fails
+- An open position once requested stays open until filled - regardless of inventory changes in the meantime

 ## Issues
 - Equation `(12)` seems redundant.
 Any x raised to a power y where `0 < y < 1` will always be less than x